In 1969 Edwin "Buzz" Aldrin became the second man to walk on the Moon when he followed Neil Armstrong onto the lunar surface.

 Buzz Aldrin describes what it was like to leave the Gemini 12 capsule while orbiting above the Earth in 1966, three years before he set foot on the Moon.

-Buzz Aldrin (born Edwin Eugene Aldrin, Jr.; January 20, 1930) is an American astronaut, and the second person to walk on the Moon.
+Edwin Eugene "Buzz" Aldrin, Jr. (born January 20, 1930) is a former American astronaut, and the second person to walk on the Moon.
 He was the lunar module pilot on Apollo 11, the first manned lunar landing in history.
-On July 21, 1969, he set foot on the Moon, following mission commander Neil Armstrong.
+He set foot on the Moon at 03:15:16 (UTC) on July 21, 1969, following mission commander Neil Armstrong.
 He is also a retired United States Air Force pilot.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.